usix79/Avro.FSharp/README.md

 `generateSchema [||] typeof<Option<float>>` generates `["null","double"]`

 ### Logical types
-F# `decimal` is mapped to `{"type": "bytes", "logicalType": "decimal", "precision": 29, "scale": 14}` unless scale is not defined with `ScaleAttribute`
+F# `decimal` is mapped to `{"type": "bytes", "logicalType": "decimal", "precision": 29, "scale": 14}`.
+Scale may be overrided by `ScaleAttribute`

 ## Annotations
 Annotation Attributes allow to set additional schema's properties.
 ### DefaultValue
 `type DefaultValueAttribute (defaultValue:string)` - default value for a record's field.
 ### Aliases
-`type AliasesAttribute (aliases:string array)` - aliases for an enum, a record or a record's field
+`type AliasesAttribute (aliases:string array)` - aliases for an enum, a record or a record's field.
 ### Scale
-`type ScaleAttribute (scale:int)` - scale for decimal field
+`type ScaleAttribute (scale:int)` - scale for decimal field.

 ## Names
 Names of the enums and the records is constructed from namespace, module name and generic type arguments.
 Due to the fact that only `[A-Za-z0-9_]` symbols are allowed, some substitutions are performed.